Nude with Violin: Act 3, Scene 1

 Jacob is in an adjoining room talking to Obadiah, and the family are awaiting the outcome of that discussion.
 When Jacob returns he reports that Obadiah is not bribable: he is a Seventh Day Adventist and has religious scruples about his deception, feeling that, to save Sorodin's soul, he must publish the truth.
 Sebastien suggests that, if all else fails, he has a shady friend who would be willing and able to abstract the relevant document from Obadiah's pocket.

 Cherry-May returns; Jacob agrees to provide the funds for her boyfriend's chicken farm and dispatches her to Biarritz to retrieve the original document.
-When all the visitors have left, Sebastien sends the frantic Jacob home to bed, and telephones his underworld friend and asks him to come round: "No knives or firearms necessary, but you might slip a cosh in your pocket in case of unforeseen developments".
+When all the visitors have left, Sebastien sends the frantic Jacob home to bed, telephones his underworld friend and asks him to come round: "No knives or firearms necessary, but you might slip a cosh in your pocket in case of unforeseen developments".